About ENTAM 2.0

 In conclusion we strongly believe that …

-The testing of agricultural machinery together with a distinctive recognition in many countries is the key answer to provide high quality machinery to the customers at one hand side and to meet the ambitious goals of the Farm-to-Fork-Strategy on the other hand side.
+A common approach to testing of agricultural machinery together with a distinctive recognition in many countries is the key answer to provide high quality machinery to the customers on one hand side and to meet the ambitious goals of the European Commission on the other hand side.
 This will be a benefit for all: manufacturers, farmers and farm contractors.